Blumenthaler SV: Senior football

 In 2012, the over-32 senior team in Neuler won the 7th German Senior Supercup, the unofficial German championship.
 In 2013 the title defense in Neubrandenburg at the 8th German Altherren-Supercup was only just missed, the final was lost 5–4 on penalties against VfB Lübeck.

-On June 11 and 12, 2022, the Blumenthaler SV will host the 16th German Altherren-Supercup Ü32 on the local Burgwall and on other sports fields in the north of Bremen.
+On 11 and 12 June 2022, the Blumenthaler SV will host the 16th German Altherren-Supercup Ü32 on the local Burgwall and on other sports fields in the north of Bremen.

 Stadium

 Blumenthaler SV plays its home games in the Burgwall-Stadion.
 The stadium has 5.000 seats and three football fields as well as a hall for futsal.

 Personalities

 Blumenthaler referee Sven Jablonski has been leading Bundesliga soccer games for Blumenthaler SV since the 2017–18 season and is since the Dezember 2021 FIFA-Referee.

 Christian Stoll, stadium spokesman for SV Werder Bremen, has been a member of the Blumenthaler SV for many years.